surveyjs/survey-library/docs/LibraryOverview.md

 The survey is completed, and a completed html is shown, unless you do not set survey **showCompletedPage** property to false.
 In this case the survey will be still in the completed state, but widget becomes fully invisible to the end-user.

 You may change the completed html by setting survey **completedHtml** property.
 This property supports [text preprocessing](#textprocessing).
-To see how it works in action go to [this example](/Examples/Library/?id=survey-processtext).
+To see how it works in action go to [this example](https://surveyjs.io/Examples/Library/?id=survey-processtext).

 When the survey goes into completed state the **survey.onCompleted** event is fired.
-Commonly it is used to save data in <a href="#storeresults">your own database</a>.
+Commonly it is used to save data in [your own database](#storeresults).
 However, there are other scenarios.
 For example, you may show the same survey to the user from the beginning, but in display (read-only) mode.
 The following code would perform this task:

 <pre><code class="language-js">survey.onComplete.add(function (sender, options) {